 Note: This table shows the results from a difference-in-differences estimation with ten years before receiving the Leibniz Prize as pre-period and seven years after as post-period.
 The estimation equation is as in equation (1).
 The dependent variable in all columns is the count of all types of publication per year.
 In the first column, we include a dummy for each calendar year.
 In the second column, we include separate calendar year dummies for four broad scientific fields.
 In the third column, we include separate calendar year dummies for the type of institution at prize reception (university or research institute).
-In the fourth column, we include separate calendar year dummies for the type of a separate calendar year dummy for thirteen scientific subjects.
+In the fourth column, we include separate calendar year dummies for male and female prize recipients, respectively.
+In the fifth column, we include a separate calendar year dummy for thirteen scientific subjects.
 In all regressions, we use the weights suggested by Iacus et al. (2012) to identify the average treatment effect on the treated, calculated within each institution type by appointment and broad scientific field stratum.
-Standard errors in parentheses are clustered on the level of the year of the prize. \, \\ and \\\ denote significance on the 10 percent, 5 percent and 1 percent level, respectively.
+Standard errors in parentheses are clustered on the level of the year of the prize. , and denote significance on the 10 percent, 5 percent and 1 percent level, respectively.

-publications in all journals.
-The red diamond is the baseline coefficient using publications of all types.
-One can see an increase at the very top of the distribution, with point estimates of 0.32 (p-value = 0.09), 0.92 (p-value = 0.003), and 0.60 (p-value = 0.15) for the number of publications in the top 1%, top 2%, and top 3% of journals, respectively.
+of publication.
+First, we differentiate publications according to quality by using the (impact factor) rank of the outlet as a proxy for quality.
+The results of this can be seen in Figure 3.
+Each point is the point estimate of the baseline model in equation (1) using as dependent variable the number of publications in the top z percentiles of the journal ranking, where z ranges from 1 to 100, where 100 implies the number of publications in all journals.
+The red diamond is the baseline coefficient using publications of all types.29 One can see an increase at the very top of the distribution, with point estimates of 0.32 (p-value = 0.09), 0.92 (p-value = 0.003), and 0.60 (p-value = 0.15) for the number of publications in the top 1%, top 2%, and top 3% of journals, respectively.
 Going down the quality distribution, the point estimate turns negative starting with publications in the top 16%.
 In terms of relative magnitude, the effect for publications in the top 1% and top 2% corresponds to a more than 150% increase relative to the baseline mean and to a roughly 75% increase for the number of publications in the top 3% of journals.
 This indicates that the later Leibniz Prize recipients may have substituted their decrease in the quantity of publications with an increase in publications in highly ranked journals.